 - Diphtheria, Tetanus and Pertussis (whooping cough)

 - Hepatitis B

 - Varicella (chickenpox) 1 dose or physician documented varicella disease meets requirement for kindergarten entry

 - 7th – 12th Grade Students: all entering students must provide proof of a pertussis-containing vaccine (whooping cough) booster (e.g. Tdap) on or after their 7th birthday in addition to the immunizations listed above.

 Parent permission must be given in writing before any child can participate in any immunization program sponsored by the District.

 Health screenings in schools

-- State mandated Vision and Hearing testing occurs at your child’s school in Kindergarten, 2nd, 5th, 8th and 10th grade.
+- State mandated Hearing screening occurs at your child’s school in Kindergarten, 2nd, 5th, 8th and 10th grade.